 Volunteering at the Education Center

-The Cedar River Watershed Education Center depends on volunteers like you to make its award-winning programs a success.
 A variety of positions are open for all different levels of interest and experience.
-Browse the volunteer descriptions to see how you can contribute your time to sharing the wonder and beauty of the Cedar River Watershed.
-Contact Chris Holland at (206) 615-0831 for more information or to sign up.
+No experience is necessary.
+We will provide an orientation and training.
+Browse the volunteer descriptions to see how you can share the wonder and beauty of the Cedar River Watershed.